Supriya-M-Ravichandran/RTL-Design-Workshop/README.md

 ### UNDERSTANDING THE LIBRARY

-Command to open the library used in this workshop: sky130_fd_sc_hd__tt_025C_1v80.lib
 ```
+//Steps Followed:
+//Command to open the libary file
 $ gvim ../my_lib/lib/sky130_fd_sc_hd__tt_025C_1v80.lib
-//to shut off the background colors/ syntax off:
+//To shut off the background colors/ syntax off:
 : syn off
+//To enable the line numbers
+: se nu
 ```

 For a design to work, there are three important parameters that determines how the Silicon works: Process (Variations due to Fabrications), Voltage (Changes in the behavior of the circuit) and Temperature (Sensitivity of semiconductors).
 Libraries are characterized to model these variations.